-New Year‘s Eve is a monumental time in all parts of the world, however as always, Brazil celebrates it in its own unique and spectacular manner.
+New Year‘s Eve is a monumental time in all parts of South America, however as always, Brazil celebrates it in its own unique and spectacular manner.
 Millions of people descend on Brazil and especially Rio de Janeiro for New Year’s Eve and it is an incredible and spiritual experience that is steeped in tradition and celebration.

 Perhaps one of the most interesting parts to New Year’s Eve is experiencing the different cultures, nationalities and traditions coming together to create one unforgettable atmosphere and event to welcome in the start of the New Year.